smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"true"`

 Enables connecting to real EVM RPC nodes.
-Disabling this can be useful in certain cases, e.g. to spin up a Chainlink node and add EVM-based jobs without having it actually execute anything on-chain, or for debugging to see what the node _would_ do without actually doing it.
+Disabling this can be useful in certain cases such as spinning up a Chainlink node and adding EVM-based jobs without having it actually execute anything on-chain, or for debugging to see what the node _would_ do without actually doing it.

 ## EVM/Ethereum Chain-specific Overrides